Introduction: Recycled Material Composition Book

 Making one of these notebooks takes about 45 minutes.
 I usually make one while on the phone each night, as you can still concentrate on other things while making one.
 The composition books that this will be replacing cost only a dollar or two, so this is more about recycling rather than saving vast amounts of money.
 As an added plus, you can get some pretty cool designs of your covers, depending on the boxes you use, or you can have the plain side out and decorate it yourself.

-Step 1: Material you will need
+Materials you will need are

 -used paper.
 My school has a lot of computer and graphics labs, and each of them has a recycling bin for miss prints.
 This gives me a pretty ample amount of the stuff.